open-contracting/standard-development-handbook/docs/meta/style_guide.rst

 When referring to a **subschema**:

 -  "object" if the subschema is used in the context of building a JSON document
 -  "subschema" otherwise.
-Where appropriate consider rephasing the sentence to be about building a JSON document (and therefore using "object")
+Where appropriate, consider rephasing the sentence to be about building a JSON document (and therefore using "object")

 When referring to a field, prefer the notation for the path in the data, like ``contracts.period``, rather than the notation for the path in the schema, like ``Contract.period``.